FFGGSSJJ/Simple-UnixOS-Kernel/mp3_w-extra/README.md

 ### Desktop

 The desktop contains a backgroud, a status bar with a terminal icon on the left-up corner and a timer on the right-up corner.
-I suppose to design a real clock, but GUI took too much time for me.
+I planned to design a real clock, but GUI took too much time from me.

 ![](../readme_img/desktop.png)